folktale/data.task/README.md

 [![stable](http://hughsk.github.io/stability-badges/dist/stable.svg)](http://github.com/hughsk/stability-badges)

-The `Future(a, b)` monad represents values that depend on time.
+The `Future(a, b)` structure represents values that depend on time.
 This allows one to model time-based effects explicitly, such that one can have full knowledge of when they're dealing with delayed computations, latency, or anything that can not be computed immediately.